 Now you’ve got some of the essentials of event planning under your belt, it’s time to think about the logistics of your fundraising activities.

 Hosting a silent or live auction is a great way to get the fundraising going.
 The best silent auctions have a wide range of auction items that are specifically procured for your demographic.
 A good rule to follow is to have enough auction items to cover 10-20% of guest numbers.

 Creating the perfect pledge moment could be the difference between smashing your target and raising an underwhelming amount.
 Here are some of our recommended key ingredients to create a successful pledge drive at your event:

 A strong and engaging MC, can help to add energy and excitement, which is vital to tactfully highlight the importance of meeting your fundraising objectives.
-The MC can help maximise donations for your cause, especially when paired with an emotional speech or video at the event.
+The MC can help maximize donations for your cause, especially when paired with an emotional speech or video at the event.
 We highly recommend using Harry Santa-Olalla, a professional auctioneer based in America.
-He specialises in maximising audience participation with his methodical approach to fundraising, utilising data from previous years, as well as analysis of event formats and guest demographic helping charities to achieve ambitious fundraising goals, learn more here.
+He specializes in maximizing audience participation with his methodical approach to fundraising, utilizing data from previous years, as well as analysis of event formats and guest demographic helping charities to achieve ambitious fundraising goals, learn more here.

 Create a real connection between your mission and the guests in the room to help boost funds.
 Use a speech or video to state what the target will achieve, this is a great way to get people reaching into their pockets.

 If guests know from the moment they sit down that every table has the chance to win something in exchange for donating; it can change the dynamic in the room.
 Getting your MC to highlight the rules and give regular updates on totals can really help to create the perfect giving atmosphere.

 Using fundraising technology at events will streamline the entire process, take a chunk of stress away from you and maximize your fundraising efforts!
 To learn more and get a free consultation with one of our fundraising experts, please get in touch.